 “Unbridled altruism is a huge vice of mine,’ he explained.
 ‘I simply have to do good.
 I am a sensible dwarf, however, and know that I’m unable to do everyone good.
 Were I to attempt to be good to everyone, to the entire world and to all the creatures living in it, it would be a drop of fresh water in the salt sea.
 In other words, a wasted effort.
 Thus, I decided to do specific good; good which would not go to waste.
 I’m good to myself and my immediate circle.”

 Altruism is a trait that we normally find to be highly attractive in others… to an extent.
-Even if you don’t know who this Zoltan person is, you probably already like him, and would welcome him as a friend.
-We see someone take good care of the pets, helping the local community, or volunteering at a soup kitchen and we think to ourselves; this is a good person, they would likely make a good friend (well not those exact words but you get my meaning).
+Even if you don’t know this Zoltan person, you probably already like him and would welcome him as a friend.
+We see someone take good care of the pets, helping the local community, or volunteering at a soup kitchen, and we think to ourselves; this is a good person, they would likely make a good friend (well, not those exact words, but you get my meaning).
 But as the recent effective altruism movement points out, these altruistic actions are almost never the most possible good that could be done using those resources.
 That is, for the same effort, we could usually find other things that would help others significantly more.
-Usually this is in very poor countries where many people suffer with debilitating problems that are for us, cheap to solve.
+Usually, this is in very poor countries where many people suffer with debilitating problems that are, for us, cheap to solve.
 In fact, experiments show that donations do not scale with how much good they are purported to do, and that actually people will think of you as a less good person if they know you put a lot of thought into how you can really help the most people with a given amount of money.
 I would argue this is because moral judgment is focused on learning about what sort of a person an individual is and is often separated from morality.

-Imagine his mother comes down with a condition that she cannot pay to treat, she will die without the $40,000 operation, an operation her dear child could afford.
-But he refuses, stating that she is a person, an old person with limited years left and that the same money is very likely to be able to save at least 10 children, since each person is of the same value it would be horrible to do such a thing as to save his own mother, he gives her his sympathies but nothing else.
+Imagine his mother comes down with a condition that she cannot pay to treat.
+She will die without the $40,000 operation, an operation her dear child could afford.
+But he refuses, stating that she is a person, an old person with limited years left and that the same money is very likely to be able to save at least 20 children, since each person is of the same value it would be horrible to do such a thing as to save his own mother, he gives her his sympathies but nothing else.

 How do you feel about this fellow?
 Would you want to be good friends with them?
 Would you want to be their partner, knowing he would treat you just as well as he would any stranger?